ankitects/anki-manual/src/deck-options.md

   cards, and those cards will need to be reviewed again.
 Eventually, you'll get to a point where the forgotten cards contribute more to your workload than you gain from the longer delays, which is why you see the workload on the left of the graph increasing.
-Also, note that forgetting material frequently is demotivating.
+Also, keep in mind that forgetting material frequently is demotivating.

 For these reasons, we suggest you be conservative when adjusting this